List of Monster Musume characters: Centorea "Cerea" Shianus

 Centorea Shianus (セントレア・シアヌス, Sentorea Shianusu) is a centaur and the third girl to join the household, and allows only those people closest to her to call her by the nickname "Cerea" (セレア, Serea).
-Her name comes from the cornflower (Centaurea cyanus).
-She is the stereotype of a Nordic person: she has yellow-blonde hair, pale blue eyes, and a very large bust which is a complete norm among the females of her species (an evolutionary trait explained by the fact that centaurs have large bodies from infancy and therefore require lots of milk while growing up).
-Her "horse part" appears to be the size of a small horse or a large pony, with an even, light chestnut coat, no mane and small hooves and she seems to have two "sensitive" areas: the area around her tail and the tips of her ears.
-She is a herbivore (with a special fondness for carrots).
+Her name comes from the cornflower ("Centaurea cyanus").
+She is the stereotype of a Nordic person: she has yellow-blonde hair, pale blue eyes, and a massive bust, which is a complete norm among females of her species, as centaurs have large bodies from infancy and therefore require a lot of milk while growing up.
+Her "horse part" appears to be the size of a miniature horse or a large pony, with an even, light chestnut coat, no mane and small hooves and she seems to have two "sensitive" areas: the area around her tail and the tips of her ears.
+She is a herbivore, with a special fondness for carrots.

-Like all centaurs, Centorea is a warrior, living in a nearly bare, authentic Japanese room with her Western-type armor and weapons, pretty much in samurai style (unfortunately, her room has acquired an unpleasant odor that some have likened to that of "a barn").
-Her usual style of clothing is a sleeveless white blouse and a full-length black skirt (although she has on occasion worn a skirt whose hem is just above the knee).
-Her demeanor and language is that of a medieval knight, and she has sworn herself to be Kimihito's servant through a series of misunderstandings after they crashed into each other by accident and later chased a motorcycle-riding purse snatcher together.
-Although she is haughty and aloof, in cases when she perceives a threat towards Kimihito, she instantly becomes his ferocious defender.
-She has secret dreams of absconding with him and bearing his child (even though there are male centaurs), showing she has feelings for Kimihito; however, she can at times be somewhat insecure and sometimes feels unworthy of being Kimihito's "servant", but Kimihito assures her that he does trust and rely on her and has so from the beginning.
-The only other girls that manage to shake Cerea are Rachnera, whom she hates and fears yet she ultimately trusts, and Mero who gives off an aura that makes Cerea believe she stands before royalty; when she finds out that Mero is royalty, she is completely floored.
+Like all centaurs, Centorea is a warrior, living in a nearly bare, authentic Japanese room; her Western-style armor and weapons arranged in a samurai style.
+Her usual style of clothing is a sleeveless white blouse and a full-length black skirt, though she has occasionally worn a skirt with a hem just above the knee.
+Her demeanor and language are those of a medieval knight, and has sworn herself to be Kimihito's servant through a series of misunderstandings after they crashed into each other by accident and later chased a motorcycle-riding purse snatcher together.
+Although she is haughty and aloof, when she perceives a threat to Kimihito, she instantly becomes his ferocious defender.
+She has secret dreams of absconding with him and bearing his child, showing she has feelings for Kimihito; however, she can at times be somewhat insecure and sometimes feels unworthy of being Kimihito's "servant", but Kimihito assures her that he does trust and rely on her and has so from the beginning.
+The only other girls that manage to shake Cerea are Rachnera, whom she hates and fears yet she ultimately trusts, and Mero who gives off an aura that makes Cerea believe she stands before royalty; when she finds out that Mero "is" royalty, she is completely floored.